 Q: Is DLS reliable for samples with 200 nm size?

 A: Yes, DLS is very reliable for 200nm particles.
 DLS can work really well up to a few microns (if there is no sedimentation and there are enough particles in the scattering volume).
-The vast application range for DLS is in the range from 1nm to 1 micron, that is the perfect peak performance range of dynamic light scattering.
+The vast application range for DLS is in the range from 1nm to 1 micron, which is the perfect peak performance range of dynamic light scattering.
 A range of Latex standards measured with DLS are listed in this technical note.

 Q: We were thinking about using Triton at about 0.5% as dispersant for TiO2 nanoparticles of ~ 70nm size.
 In your experience would Triton cause issues during DLS measurements?